garyfleming/apis-for-decades/apis.md

 * New structure for longer version?
 Pair a design/philosophy section explicitly with an implementation change section.
 Lead up to the html5 bit at the end.

 * Ship of Theseus - paradox by Plutarch -- Gladwell golf episode had names for two interpretations
+*  ufo 50.
+5 devs.
+Fictional console with colour and sound limits.
+Other technical limits.
+50 games.
+Constraints enabled going faster!
+35 games made in a year or so.
+*  testing: fuzzers.
+Force use of affordances by randomising links in test envs.
+Force discovery of structure by adding randomised noise; Json that looks like the real thing but isn’t  (done this before)
+* transactive memory - the idea that we store our ideas and knowledge outside ourselves.
+I don’t need to know how a remote works if my wife knows.
+I don’t need to know the emotional relationships between people if someone I know and trust does it for me.
+This is somewhat like generic controls.
+Don’t need to know how to navigate a set if the server can tell me
 * Talk about the intentionality of design.
 Leads to templating.
 * Talk about some of the issues with object mappers for view generation (coupling, less clarity, undesigned).
 Suggest templating as an alternative.
 * Alice Juarrero's work on chage and evolutionary design -- Dynamics in Action